 What is criticality analysis?

-Criticality analysis is a process by which assets are assigned a criticality rating based on their potential risk.
+Criticality analysis is a systematic approach of assigning a criticality rating to assets based on their potential risks.
 Still sounds kind of abstract, right?
 How can risk be quantified?
-It helps to think about criticality analysis as part of a larger failure modes, effects [and criticality] analysis (FMEA/FMECA).
-As we’ve defined it recently, FMEA is an approach that identifies all possible ways that equipment can fail, and analyzes the effect that those failures can have on the system as a whole.
-FMECA takes it a step further by assessing the risk associated with each failure mode, and then prioritizing corrective action that should be taken.
+It helps to think about criticality analysis as part of a larger failure modes, effects [and criticality] analysis (FMEA / FMECA).

 Why is criticality analysis important?

 As James Kovacevic of Eruditio describes, using a predetermined system to evaluate risk allows you to remove emotion from the equation.
 This ensures that reliability is truly approached from a risk-based point of view, rather than individual perception.
-Once equipment is ranked based on its criticality, work can be properly prioritized and a condition monitoring strategy can be put in place.
+Once equipment undergoes relative ranking based on its criticality, work can be properly prioritized and a condition monitoring strategy can be put in place.
 Performing an equipment criticality analysis also helps to clarify what can be done to reduce the risk associated with each asset.

 Who’s responsible for criticality analysis?

 So who actually carries out a criticality analysis?
-Industry experts posit that it should be a cross-functional effort, and we couldn’t agree more.
+Industry experts say that it should be a cross-functional effort.
+We couldn’t agree more.
 It’s a much more effective process if input from operations, maintenance, engineering, materials management, and employee health and safety functions is considered.
 After all, risk can be defined differently for different teams.
 And since assigning risk will always be somewhat subjective, having a diverse background of knowledge to draw on will help to curb that.